Legal & Policies

 Connection required Yes Yes No

-4.5 OptiBot β€” Conversational Assistant
+4.5 OptiBot - Conversational Assistant

-• This prior consent mechanism applies regardless of the AI engine selected (Mistral AI, OptIA Online, or OptIA Offline) and regardless of the mode (Private AI enabled or disabled).
+• This prior consent mechanism applies regardless of the AI engine selected Mistral AI, OptIA Online or OptIA Offline and regardless of the mode Private AI enabled or disabled.

 4.6 Manual Column Exclusion

-Any excluded column β€” whether by user decision via OptiBot or via manual exclusion β€” is entirely ignored by all AI processing, including analysis, cleaning, and report generation.
+Any excluded column, whether by the user's decision via OptiBot or through manual exclusion, is fully ignored by all AI processing, including analysis, cleaning and report generation.

-4.7 Data Cleaning (Clean Data)
+4.7 Data Cleaning Clean Data

 • Columns previously excluded by the user are never included in the cleaning process.

-4.8 OptiBot Conversation History β€” Local Mode and Cloud Mode
+4.8 OptiBot Conversation History - Application-Level Encryption and Storage Modes

 • No conversation is transmitted to a remote server.